tueftler/doget/README.md

 ## Contributing

-To contribute to DoGet, use the GitHub way - fork, hack, and submit a pull request! :octocat:
+To contribute to DoGet, use the :octocat: way - fork, hack, and submit a pull request!
+If you're unsure where to start, look out for [issues](https://github.com/tueftler/doget/issues) labeled with **help wanted**.

 **Enjoy!**